lucky-sideburn/kubeinvaders/README.md

-*Gamified chaos engineering tool for Kubernetes.
-It is like Space Invaders but the aliens are pods or worker nodes.*
+*Gamified chaos engineering tool and log viewer for Kubernetes*

 # Table of Contents

 1. [Description](#Description)